 Clearly defined purpose

-Must have main purpose to provide environmental, economic or social benefits to shareholders or local community members, rather than financial profits - fits EU definition but does not go further.
+It is mentioned in both legislative decrees that RECs and CECs should have as their main purpose to provide environmental, economic or social benefits to members/shareholders or local communities, rather than financial profits - fits EU definition but does not go further

 ICA cooperative governance principles reflected

 - Covers autonomy for RECs